 What is the solution?

-The audit identified these differences and the SMKI PMA are supportive of retaining the current processes therefore the obligations in Appendix D will be updated to reflect the current DCC processes.
+The audit identified these differences and the SMKI PMA agreed the best solution is to retain the current processes and amend Appendix D therefore the obligations in Appendix D will be updated to reflect the current DCC processes.

 Will I be impacted?